Welcome to Amsterdam!

-By tram, metro and bus Tram 4 runs between the centre of Amsterdam, Amsterdam Central and the RAI (stop at Europaplein).
-Metro 52 will take you from Amsterdam Centraal Station or Station Zuid to RAI Amsterdam.
-You get off the metro at the Europaplein Station and exit in front of our door.
-Metro 50 runs between Amsterdam Sloterdijk and Gein and stops at Station Amsterdam RAI.
-From Station Amstel you can reach us by metro 51 (Station Amsterdam RAI), bus 62 (stop Europaplein) or bus 65 (stop Scheldeplein).
+The RAI railway station will be undergoing renovation until May 2019, so visitors are advised to use the city’s excellent metro and tram facilities instead.
+Tram 4 runs between Amsterdam Centraal station and the RAI (get out at Europaplein).
+Metro 52 will take you from Amsterdam Centraal or Amsterdam-Zuid Station to Europaplein Station, which leaves you directly in front of the RAI complex.
+Metro 50 runs between Amsterdam Sloterdijk and Gein and stops at Amsterdam RAI station.
+From Amstel Station you can reach the RAI by metro 51 (Amsterdam RAI stop), bus 62 (to Europaplein) or bus 65 (as far as Scheldeplein).

-Directly on approaching Amsterdam via the motorway A1, A2 or A4 and entering the ring road (A10), the RAI is indicated on the sign boards.
-RAI Amsterdam is located along-side the ring road (exit 9).
-From the exit the route to the car parks is indicated.
+Directly on approaching Amsterdam via the motorway A1, A2 or A4 and entering the ring road (A10), the RAI is indicated on the roadsigns.
+RAI Amsterdam is located alongside the ring road (exit 9).
+From the exit, the route to the car parks is clearly indicated.

 Public transport in Amsterdam

 Estimates conclude that there are more bikes in Amsterdam than permanent residents!
 If you are disinclined to get in some cardio, however, rest assured that Amsterdam also boasts an impressive public transport network including metros, buses, trams, ferries and trains to help you get around the capital.
 Save money on travel with the I amsterdam City Card, which offers unlimited use of the GVB public transport system for 24, 48 or 72 hours.
 And before you see the sights, you can plan your journey with the excellent apps designed to help you find your way around the city.

 Helpful apps and sites for planning your journey